We use cookies to try and give you a better experience in Freshdesk.

 0 Votes

-Markus Moisio posted 10 months ago
+Markus Moisio posted about 1 year ago

 Here I am wondering if it would be difficult to make a tab for the hazer.
 There would be a generic room resizable by the user, that would give the maestro a rough idea of the amount of haze.